 Since version 2.0, wit and wwt can be downloaded from the File menu with a single click.
 After a successful download, the executables will be placed in the Application Support directory.

 Since version 2.1, if you already have your own installation of wit or wwt, you can locate them by selecting “File > Locate wit/wwt …” while pressing the alt/option key.
-By default (since version 2.1.4), Witgui tries to locate wit and wwt in the following order: it first checks the supplied installation (if any), then searches in the Application Support directory and last in “/usr/local/bin”.
+Since version 2.1.4, by default Witgui tries to locate wit and wwt in the following order: it first checks the supplied installation (if any), then searches in the Application Support directory and last in “/usr/local/bin”.
 When selecting “File > Download wit/wwt”, any reference to the custom installation path will be removed.

-Starting from version 2.0 on, when composing the name of a file to convert, renaming a file or exporting a game list, special tags can be inserted into the text field by clicking on the “+” button on the left side.
-Starting from version 2.0.3, frequently used naming presets can be selected, too.
+Since version 2.0, when composing the name of a file to convert, renaming a file or exporting a game list, special tags can be inserted into the text field by clicking on the “+” button on the left side.
+Since version 2.0.3, frequently used naming presets can be selected, too.